blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

-dv.pages("#books") => all pages with tag 'books' dv.pages('"folder"') => all pages from folder "folder" dv.pages("#yes or -#no") => all pages with tag #yes, or which DON'T have tag #no
+dv.pages("#books") => all pages with tag 'books' dv.pages('"folder"') => all pages from folder "folder" dv.pages("#yes or -#no") => all pages with tag #yes, or which DON'T have tag #no dv.pages('"folder" or #tag') => all pages with tag #tag, or from folder "folder"
 ```

+Note that folders need to be double-quoted inside the string (i.e., `dv.pages("folder")` does not work, but
+`dv.pages('"folder"')` does) - this is to exactly match how sources are written in the query language.

 ### `dv.pagePaths(source)`